Years of research on business transformation have shown that the success rate for these efforts is consistently low: less than 30% succeed.

-In addition, continuous communication helps build a spirit of collaboration, encourages employees’ voice and ensures everyone has the information they need to address any frustrations, roadblocks, or other challenges that may occur.
+In addition, continuous communication helps build a spirit of collaboration, encourages employees’ voice, and ensures everyone has the information they need to address any frustrations, roadblocks, or other challenges that may occur.

 Therefore, clear communication is critical during business transformation.
-Moreover, statistics say that organizations that follow this practice, successful transformation is more than three times more likely.
+Moreover, statistics say that in organizations that follow this practice, successful transformation is more than three times more likely.

 6. Build an efficient change management process

 Business transformation means changes within the organization.
 Therefore, effective change management is crucial during these projects.

 Effective change management allows you to track, measure, and analyze the changes being implemented and understand how they are affecting the whole workplace.

 Remember that the teams responsible for change implementation have to be very good communicators.
 Leading a successful change without ensuring that the right information reaches the right employees at the right time is impossible.

 💡 Also, take a look at these 5 change management models to consider.

 Setting clear goals and communicating them to the employees is very important during business transformation.
 Employees need to understand the goals they are supposed to achieve and how they're going to achieve them.